-In 2019, 5 Board meetings took place (14 Board meetings in 2017).
-All Board members attended all Board meetings.
-Members of the Board who were unable to attend the meeting attended in the way of a telephone conference.
-Two meetings were held in accordance with a predetermined schedule of Board meetings, and other meetings were convened according to the procedure provided for in the Law on Companies of the Republic of Lithuania and the Rules of Procedure of the Board and in case of important issues requiring a decision of the Board.
-The Board approved the Company's consolidated and Company's financial statements for the year 2018 and the Annual Report, proposed to the General Meeting of Shareholders to approve the 2018 profit distribution project, the Company's dividend policy and the candidacy of the Company's audit company.
-The Board of the Company decided to extend the credit line concluded with SEB banka for one year and, following the decision of the General Meeting of Shareholders of 30.04.2019, executed repurchase of own shares, during which 54 957 own shares were repurchased, which is 0.15% of the authorized capital.
-In total, Rokiskio suris AB has acquired 861 274 own shares, which is 2.40% of the authorized capital.
+During 2020, 3 board meetings took place.
+(5 Board meetings took place in 2019).
+During the COVID-19 pandemic in the country, all Board meetings were held remotely.
+All board meetings were attended by all board members.
+Two meetings were held according to the pre-scheduled schedule of the Board meetings, and one meeting was convened in accordance with the Law on Companies of the Republic of Lithuania and the Rules of Procedure of the Board, and in case of important issues requiring a decision of the Board.
+The Board approved the Company's consolidated and Company's financial statements and annual report for 2019, proposed to the General Meeting of Shareholders to approve the 2019 profit distribution project, proposed the Company's audit company and approved the Company's remuneration policy prepared by the manager and submitted to the General Meeting.
+The Board of the Company decided to extend the credit line of EUR 35 million concluded with SEB Bank for one year.